project-oak/oak/docs/abi.md

 [WebAssembly imports](https://webassembly.github.io/spec/core/syntax/modules.html#imports)
 (all of them defined in the `oak` module):

-### wait_on_channels
+### `wait_on_channels`

-`wait_on_channels(usize, u32) -> u32` blocks until data is available for reading
-from one of the specified channel handles, unless any of the channels is invalid, orphaned, or violates the
-[information flow control](/docs/concepts.md#labels).
+Blocks until data is available for reading from one of the specified channel handles, unless any of the channels is invalid, orphaned, or violates the [information flow control](/docs/concepts.md#labels).
 The channel handles are encoded in a buffer that holds N contiguous 9-byte chunks, each of which is made up of an 8-byte channel handle value (little-endian u64) followed by a single